Theodore Too: History

 On July 16, 2020, Ambassatours announced plans to sell Theodore Too.

-Theodore Too was sold to Blair McKeil of McKeil Marine in Burlington.
-The tug is now expected to collaborate with Swim Drink Fish, a water education and conservation advocacy group, and will promote sustainability and preservation of the Great Lakes.
-After 21 years, the tug departed the waters off of the Halifax Harbour in early June en route to his new home at the Hamilton Harbour.
+Theodore Too was sold to Blair McKeil of McKeil Marine of Burlington, Ontario.
+The tug was expected to collaborate with Swim Drink Fish, a water education and conservation advocacy group, and promote sustainability and preservation of the Great Lakes.
+After 21 years, the tug departed the waters off of the Halifax Harbour in early June en route to its new home at the Hamilton Harbour.
 On July 18, 2021, the tug arrived in Hamilton.

+On December 17, 2024, many St. Catharines, Ontario locals noticed that Theodore Too was sitting low in the water, while moored at the Port Weller Dry Docks.
+Later in the day, others noted that Theodore Too had been mostly submerged.
+The owner later made an announcement, that the tug had been partially sunk.
+The boat was subsequently righted and refloated on December 19.

 Specifications

 The boat was designed by Fred Allen and naval architect Marius Lengkeek of Lengkeek Vessel Engineering, and was built by Snyder's Shipyard in Dayspring, Nova Scotia, on the Lahave River, not far from Bridgewater, Nova Scotia.

 The hull and wheelhouse are made entirely of wood, with a fibreglass hat and smokestack.
 It has a 'face' on the wheelhouse, with large realistic hydraulic eyes which are no longer operational.
 The boat displays a number of prop details such as winches and towing bitts inspired from real tugs but operates as a tour boat, not a real tug boat.